obiwanjacobi/Zsharp/docs/compiler/compiler.md

 ---

-> entry function (main?)? no command line parameters?
+> Entry function (main?)? no command line parameters?
 Code Attribute?
 Environment/command line etc. as singleton object?

 > TBD: Compiler reports each 'issue' based on config.
 A compiler-profile can make an 'issue' a warning or error etc.